arieldang3/WM_RPG_Game/README.md

 ## Description
 You are a freshman just admitted to William & Mary!

-but got sucked into a strange space the day before school started......
+but got sucked into a strange space on the day before school started...

 People are wearing clothing from the last century...

-**Try to find the way home!!!**
+**Try to find out the secrete hidden in the history and find the way home!!!**

 ## Contributors
 This game was made by Jeannine Brokaw, Wenxin(Ariel) Dang, Gavin Grossman, and Omar Molina-Aguirre for William and Mary's Game Design class.
 It is an RPG which sets the background on the middle-century peroid campus of William and Mary.